The Audit Committee Frontier

 Global survey finds audit committees around the world are unprepared for climate change.

-This first issue of the Deloitte Global Boardroom Program’s new series, The Audit Committee Frontier, seeks to answer the question: What are leading practices for Audit Committees with respect to climate?
+This first issue of the Deloitte Global Boardroom Program’s new series, The Audit Committee Frontier, seeks to answer the question: what are leading practices for audit committees with respect to climate?

 In addition, The Audit Committee Frontier: Addressing climate change, brings together insights from Deloitte climate and sustainability specialists, as well as a collection of interviews with regulators, investors, and audit committee members.

-The first in Deloitte’s the Audit Committee Frontier series is based on a global survey over 350 audit committee members, across several countries, conducted in September 2021.
+This report is based on a global survey over 350 audit committee members, across several countries, conducted in September 2021.
 The majority of respondents (56%) serve as audit committee chairs.
 Responses are distributed across the Americas, Asia-Pacific (APAC), and Europe, Middle East, and Africa (EMEA).

 With respect to company type, 67% of respondents serve on audit committees at publicly listed companies, while 17% serve at privately owned companies, including family businesses.